LukasKnize/DesktopWaifu/README.md

 3. "#anime" - this command will recommend you random anime show to watch
 4. "#song" - this command will play random song, recommended by your waifu, in your browser
 5. "#site" - this command will recommend you random anime streaming website
+6. "#theme" - this command will take one parameter in following format #theme/type
+    - list of types: dark, light

+You can also go back in history and download your waifu

 ## Q&A
 >What to do, when I found a bug?